austynwhaley/node-readme/README.md

 ## Testing

-#### To test the application just run 'node index.js' in your terminal.
-#### Also visit the link in the table of contents to see it in use.
+To test the application just run 'node index.js' in your terminal.
+You can also visit the link in the table of contents to see it in use.

 ---